YuberthRuiz/automation-pet-store/README.md

-# Automation Pet API
+# Automation Pet Store API

-Automation to validate functional testing for the Pet API and create, search, update and delete functionalities
+Automation to validate functional testing for the Pet Store API and create, search, update and delete functionalities

 ## Use Gradle